 We don’t usually use the meal plans because we’ve always figured we could eat cheaper without it.
-Many years, my grandparents that live in Florida have joined us at the resort with a cooler full of food.
+Many times, my grandparents that live in Florida have joined us at a resort with a cooler full of food.
 That obviously helps!
-If you have flown in and don’t have a car to do grocery shopping, there are grocery delivery services available such as: Garden Grocer and WeGoShop.
+If you have flown in and don’t have a car to do grocery shopping, there are grocery delivery services available such as: Garden Grocer and Shipt.

 My advice is to add up how much you think you would need to eat on your own, and compare it to the price of the meal plan.
 My kid are all very small eaters, so a meal plan just didn’t make sense for us.
-When we go back in January, I plan on packing as much non-perishable food in our suitcase as I can get away with!
-There are plenty of options you could pack in your checked luggage, including almond or coconut milk that is shelf stable.
+Many times, I have packed as much non-perishable food in our suitcase as I can get away with!
+There are plenty of options you could pack in your checked luggage, including almond or coconut milk that is shelf-stable.
 I even have a bread loaf container to keep bread safe.

-Why We Love Disney Value Resorts
+Why We Love Value Resorts

 Here are all the reasons we love Disney Value Resorts:

-- Free transportation to and from airport, to and from parks
+- Free transportation to and from parks.

 - Large pools and kiddie pools for kids of all ages.
-There are plenty of lounge chairs and tables with umbrellas near by – we sat here many days while the kids swam, and ate our peanut butter and jelly sandwiches for lunch :)
+There are plenty of lounge chairs and tables with umbrellas near by – we sat here many days while the kids swam, and ate our peanut butter and jelly sandwiches for lunch!

 - The refillable cups – which are expensive at first (around $14) but we only bought 2 and refill them endlessly for the whole family during our entire stay.
 This would be our coffee in the morning, pop, water and tea all day long.
 They can be used at any of the Disney resorts (but not the theme parks unfortunately), so when we visited Animal Kingdom Lodge one night for dinner, we took the cups!